Tommy-Lim/project1-game/README.md

 9. Appropriate use of functions
   Functions that are present are named and used logically, and there are few if any missed opportunities for DRYer code by using a function.
 10. DRY Code
-  Little to no repitition (or needless verbosity) in the code
+  Little to no repetition (or needless verbosity) in the code
 11. Draw (Tie) detected (if applicable)
   Applicable for games like tic-tac-toe, connect-four, black jack, or go fish where ties are possible.
 Not typically applicable for things like platformer games.
 12. Good collision detection/Ease of triggering events